casper-network/docs-archive/implementation/serialization-standard.rst

 -  a collection of named keys
 -  a protocol version

-The wasm module must contain a function named ``call`` which takes no arguments and returns no values.
+The wasm module must contain a function named ``call``, which takes no arguments and returns no values.
 This is the main entry point into the contract.
 Moreover, the module may import any of the functions supported by the Casper runtime; a list of all supported functions can be found in :ref:`Appendix A <appendix-a>`.

-Note: though the ``call`` function signature has no arguments and no return value, within the ``call`` function body the ``get_named_arg`` runtime function can be used to accept arguments (by ordinal), and the ``ret`` runtime function can be used to return a single ``CLValue`` to the caller.
+Note: though the ``call`` function signature has no arguments and no return value, within the ``call`` function body, the ``get_named_arg`` runtime function can be used to accept arguments (by ordinal), and the ``ret`` runtime function can be used to return a single ``CLValue`` to the caller.

 The named keys are used to give human-readable names to keys in the global state, which are essential to the contract.
 For example, the hash key of another contract it frequently calls may be stored under a meaningful name.
 It is also used to store the ``URef``\ s, which are known to the contract (see the section on Permissions for details).

-Each contract specifies the Casper protocol version that was active when the contract was written to global state.
+Each contract specifies the Casper protocol version that was active when the contract was written to the global state.

 .. _serialization-standard-state-keys:

 Keys
 ----

-In this chapter we describe what constitutes a “key”, the permissions model for the keys, and how they are serialized.
+In this chapter, we describe what constitutes a “key”, the permissions model for the keys, and how they are serialized.

 A *key* in the :ref:`Global State<global-state-intro>` is one of the following data types: